jerekjoseph/enterprise-lens-docs/docs/faq.md

 ### 17. Microsoft Excel
 There are several handy Excel formulas that make for an easier life.
 These have been documented in the Admin document.

-### 18. Performance
+### 18. Performance and Saves
 Enterprise does the majority of the processing on the client side.
 If performance is sluggish, look to see if there are any rogue processes running.

-1. **Save your Illustration remember to save your Illustration on a regular basis as it is a SaaS solution and closing your browser will close your Illustration.
+1. Remember to save your Illustration on a regular basis as it is a SaaS solution and closing your browser will close your Illustration.
     -  You can use the Import/Export function to copy your Illustration code to the Downloads directory.
 2. You don't need to have your PC to demo the software.
 As Enterprise Lens is a true SaaS solution,  you simply need access to the internet.

 ### 19. Associations